Islandora-Collaboration-Group/icg_information/how_to_documentation/help_with_icg_webform_creation.md

 ![webform_07.jpg](/how_to_documentation/images/webform_07.jpg)

-* Figure 8: Configuring AJAX for the webform
+* Figure 8: Configuring AJAX for the Drupal webform

 ***